cytoscape/cytoscape/README.md

 * [Git](https://git-scm.com/)
 * [_cy.sh_](https://github.com/cytoscape/cytoscape-scripts) - Utility script for building Cytoscape core distribution.

-While you can use any tool to build Cytoscape 3, a popular tool for this is Eclipse, which has its own Maven and Git support, too.
+While you can use any IDE to maintain Cytoscape 3, a popular IDE for this is Eclipse, which has its own Maven and Git support, too.
+However, for the initial repository clones and builds, we recommend that you follow the command line-based procedure below, and then switch to whichever IDE you prefer.

 ### Cytoscape 3 Core Main and Sub Projects
 Cytoscape source code is maintained in several GitHub repositories, and is organized into a main project and several sub-projects: